erez-o/docsforge/docs/autodocSettings-full-list.md

 ### sort_by_group ###

-This is not configurable through the yaml cfg, but is read from the code.
+`sort_by_group` is not a configurable option, but it's worth explaining it here next to `sort_by_type` and `sort_alphabetically` which are configurable.

+You can add user defined groups directly in the code.

 For example, by adding `@defgroup` before C1,C2,func1 (and closing with `/** @} */`):